 Super sound and a clever remote at just the right price

-A few years ago all the big boys of audio used to cast their cheap earphones in plastic.
-But these days even Sony uses aluminium for entry-level sets such as the MDR-EX450P.
-These aren’t all-aluminium earpieces like the SoundMagic E10C, as the front parts are plastic, but they still look the part, don’t they?
+Sony's entry-level MDR-EX450P might not manage an all-aluminium shell like the Soundmagic E10C, but they still look the part, don’t they?
 Just check out those shiny embossed concentric circles on the back of each bud.
-Natty.
+Very smart indeed.

-The Sony MDR-EX450Ps also have an oddly textured, slippy cable, that seems designed to avoid ending up in a tangled mess.
+There's also an oddly textured, slippy cable, that seems designed to avoid ending up in a tangled mess and largely works.
 On this cable sits a single-button remote.
 You can take calls, change tracks and pause your tunes, but you can’t change volume.

 Bulkier sound than the very best, but a bit cheaper too